Refried beans recipe from scratch made in just 5 minutes! All you need is a handful of ingredients to make this delicious mexican favorite.

 Today I’m sharing with you my favorite 5 minute homemade refried beans recipe.

-I have found since eating healthy that refried beans can be either 1) hard to find with clean ingredients or 2) expensive ($3-4 for a can?!).
+I have found since I began to eat healthy that refried beans can be either 1) hard to find with clean ingredients or 2) expensive.

 I’m a fan of all things mexican food wise, especially as a vegetarian/mostly vegan.

 We eat mexican at least once a week, if not more.

 It’s an easy and delicious way to get lots of protein and lots of flavor!

 Uses For Refried Beans

 - A healthy bean dip – I love eating them dipped with tortilla chips!

 - Use as filling in tacos, burritos, enchiladas, quesadillas, you can’t go wrong!

 - Drizzle these vegan refried beans over nachos for an extra protein and flavor punch